-The primary research interests of John H. Hollman, Ph.D., include the study of lower extremity biomechanics and gait mechanics during walking.
+The primary research interests of John H. Hollman, Ph.D., include lower extremity biomechanics and gait mechanics during walking.

-With regard to gait mechanics, his studies focus on quantifying gait instability and understanding how gait instability influences one's risk of falling.
+As for gait mechanics, his studies focus on quantifying gait instability and understanding how it influences the risk of falling.

 - Risk factors for knee injury.
 Dr. Hollman is interested in understanding how impaired hip muscle strength and impaired hip muscle motor control uniquely contribute to abnormal motions that may cause knee injuries.

 - Gait instability and fall risk.
-Dr. Hollman studies how gait instability may increase risk of falls, particularly in older individuals.
+Dr. Hollman studies how gait instability may increase the risk of falls, particularly in older people.

 Significance to patient care

-Dr. Hollman's research will help athletes reduce their risk of knee injury or other lower extremity injuries and, if injured, enhance their rehabilitation and recovery following a lower extremity injury.
+Dr. Hollman's research will help athletes reduce their risk of knee injuries or other lower extremity injuries and, if they are injured, enhance their subsequent rehabilitation and recovery journeys.

-Similarly, his research will help older individuals reduce their risk of falling while walking.
+Similarly, his research will help older people reduce their risk of falling while walking.

-- Editorial board, Archives of Physical Medicine & Rehabilitation, 2013-present; Journal of Sport Rehabilitation, 2007-present
+- Editorial board, Archives of Physical Medicine and Rehabilitation, 2013-present